canonical/bugit-v2/README.md

 [Features](#features) | [Installation](#installation) | [Development](#development) | [Limitations](#limitations)

+> [!CAUTION]
+> This project is VERY EXPERIMENTAL as of Aug 11 2025. **DO NOT** connect to any of the real Jira/Launchpad backends for now.

 ## Features

 - Complete mouse support provided by textual.
 Now you can click, drag and scroll like a real app!